bentaysum/1D_model_rebuild/README.md

 COst and gradient calculations hooked up ; get the loop working properly now...

+Loop is difficult to navigate and figure out.

 ## 11/06/2020

 Loop established, compiles fine; code looks nicer; need to complete: